booleanbites/houzi-doc/_docs/hooks-widgets/price_formatter.md

   }
 ```

 2. If you want to format price on Property Card use this method.
 If you want to use Houzi pre define formatter than return null.
 Go to `Project_HOME  > lib > Hooks.dart`.
-Look for the `getPropertyCardPriceHook()` method.
+Look for the `getCompactPriceFormatterHook()` method.
 For e.g:

 ```
-static getPropertyCardPriceHook() {
+static getCompactPriceFormatterHook() {
-    PropertyCardPriceHook propertyCardPriceHook = (String inputPrice) {
+    CompactPriceFormatterHook compactPriceFormatterHook = (String inputPrice) {
       // Define your own method here and return the formatted string return null;
     };

-    return propertyCardPriceHook;
+    return compactPriceFormatterHook;

   }
 ```